Witness Interview

 Right of first refusal investigations document whether parenting-plan notice and transfer obligations are being followed when childcare time is delegated.

-• Scope examples: schedule-compliance timelines, transfer-window observations, and communication pattern corroboration.
+• Common examples: schedule-compliance timelines, transfer-window observations, and communication pattern corroboration.

 • Use cases: enforcement motions, repeated noncompliance claims, and parenting-plan clarification disputes.

-• Output: chronology-based evidence aligned to court order language and event timing.
+• Output: chronology-based evidence matched to court order language and event timing.

 View Dedicated Right of First Refusal Page